thephez/docs-core/docs/guide/block-chain-transaction-data.md

 # Transaction Data

-Every [block](../resources/glossary.md#block) must include one or more [transactions](../resources/glossary.md#transaction).
+Every {term}`block` must include one or more [transactions](../resources/glossary.md#transaction).
 The first one of these transactions must be a [coinbase transaction](../resources/glossary.md#coinbase-transaction), also called a generation transaction, which should collect and spend the [block reward](../resources/glossary.md#block-reward) (comprised of a block subsidy and any transaction fees paid by transactions included in this block).

 The UTXO of a coinbase transaction has the special condition that it cannot be spent (used as an input) for at least 100 blocks.
 This temporarily prevents a [miner](../resources/glossary.md#miner) from spending the transaction fees and block reward from a block that may later be determined to be stale (and therefore the coinbase transaction destroyed) after a block chain [fork](../resources/glossary.md#fork).